 - TRUTH.
 Tell it.
 Give honest feedback about their work.
 Share information about the organization.
 Ask them for their honest opinion – even about you.

 Why do you think people leave your organization?
-What might you do to help the good ones stay?
+What might you do when managing your workforce to help the good ones stay?